bplmp/cnpj-extract-data/README.md

 ## Requirements

 - [GNU Parallel](https://www.gnu.org/software/parallel/) for parallel processing, since the file is so large.
-- [7zip](https://www.7-zip.org/) (recommended) for extracting data zip file.
-I had to use 7zip because file seemed to be corrupted.
+- [7zip](https://www.7-zip.org/) (recommended) to extract the data zip file.
+I had to use 7zip because the file seemed to be corrupted.

 ### Installation